tzz89/fraud_detection/README.md

 - Fraudsters or fraud rings typically produce the same type of fraud over and over again until they are interupted
 - The number of fraud will increase in different type of the year (like festive season and campaign periods)
 - Create multiple models for different situation (non festive season model , campaign model, festive season model)

+#### Chapter 2 Type of Fraudsters
+1. Amateur Fraudster
+    - Can have advantage of local knowledge
+    - Simple rules is usually enough to catch this group of fraudsters
+2. Cookie-Cutter Fraudster
+    - Brute force attackers using scripts
+    - Detect them from the speed of attack
+3. Gig economy fraudster
+    - usually used as mules
+4. Psychological Fraudster
+    - Scams elderly or young naive people or romatic scam
+    - The same pattern are usually repeated
+5. Product Savvy Fraudster
+    - abuses return and refund policies.
+    - coupon abuses, refund scams, stolen loyalty point
+6. Tech Savvy Fraudster
+    - Bot generator
+    - Hackers
+7. Organized Crime Fraudster
+8. Friendly Fraudster
+    - uses own account and card and submit chargeback
+    - buyer's remorse

+#### Chapter 3 Fundamental of Fraud Analysis
+- Think like a fraudster
+- Account vs transaction fraud
+- Need a balance between customer satisfaction and fraud blocking
+- Number of frauds go up when the economy is bad or during campaigns

+#### Chapter 4 Fraud prevention System
+- Rules engines
+- Machine Learning (downside its like a black box)
+- Data Enrichment tools
+- Declined list (lagged data)
+- Identity verification
+- Story based approach (narrow domain like buying using hotel/airport wifi etc)

+##### Third party services
+- outseer
+- SEON Fraud Prevention
+- identiq (providerless)

+##### Measuring loss and impact
+1. Chargeback rate (Cost of fraud is about 3 times the fraud amount due to logistical efforts etc)
+2. Chargeback dispute rate
+3. Number of unique address for each coupons (account creation abuse)
+4. False Positives (affects customer satisfaction)
+5. True Positives (Blocked transaction - False Positives)
+6. Fraud rate (True Positive/Total Transaction) in count and dollar cost
+7. Block rate (Blocked transaction/Total Transaction) in count and dollar cost
+8. Manual review rate

+#### Machine Learning and Fraud modeling
+1. Train machine learning model that focuses on holiday/flash sale time frame
+2. Mix unsupervised and supervised learning models
+3. Explainability, ethics and bias
+4. For new markets, the company might be more toleratable for fraud to keep a high user satistfaction

+#### Fraud labelling
+1. Fraud analyst often have to do some clever cherry-picking on fraud case that is likely to repeat itself in the future

+### Ecommerce Fraud
+1. Stolen card fraud
+2. Address manipulation and mules
+3. BORIS and BOPIS Fraud
+4. Digital Goods and cryptocurrency fraud
+5. First party fraud (friendly fraud)

+#### Stolen card fraud
+- Fraudster gain access to name, card number, expiry and cvv
+- Credit card information + matching VPN + matching aged and spoofed email is often sold on the dark web
+- Fraudster will use a clean device that has no cookies
+- They will set their device to match the profile of the cardholder
+- IP and geo location masking
+- Query multiple IP geo service provider to cross check
+##### How to stop it
+- Mismatched IP (too crude to be use alone due to accuracies)
+- Repeat offender IP (many people might share the same ip and some ISP recycles ip address)
+- Nonunique IP
+- Masked IP (not all VPN are frauds)
+- GeoIP (GeoIP2 Databases)

+#### Address Manipulation
+- The fraudster will be trying to pretend to be the real person or someone the real person know
+- Porch piracy (Fraudster use their own phone number so they are updated on the delivery or call couriers to change address)
+- Send item to public address (barber shops)  or reshipper
+- mule address
+- Fake drop shipper (take inorder from his own customer and use stolen credit card to buy)

+##### How to stop it
+- AVS (us and canada)
+- match billing address and shipping address
+- ban reshippers

+#### Buy Online, Pick up in Store and Buy Online, return In store program
+- This method help the fraudster by pass the address issue
+- Fraudster are also using mules for returns to monetize the product
+- Not very common (maybe the fraudster are afraid to be captured by cctv)

+##### How to stop it
+- returns will be credited to original account
+- identity verification at collection

+#### Refund Fraud (friendly fraud)
+- Friendly fraud is very different from the other types of fraud as the fraudster use their own identity.
+- submit a chargeback
+- claims that item was not received
+- some are genuine mistake (bank statement company name different from the online name)
+- family fraud
+- Buyer's remorse
+- Customer resentment
+##### How to stop it
+- proof of delivery
+- identify serial offenders

 ## Features for fraud detection
 1. is_billing_shipping_address_match